Symptomatic Cold medicines

 Respiratory, thoracic and mediastinal disorders: bronchospasm in patients sensitive to aspirin and other NSAIDs.

-Eye disorders: accommodation and blurred vision, mydriasis, increased intraocular pressure, dry eyes.
+Eye disorders: accommodative dysfunction and blurred vision, mydriasis, increased intraocular pressure, dry eyes.

 Gastrointestinal disorders: nausea, vomiting, heartburn, dry mouth, discomfort, and epigastric pain, diarrhea, hypersalivation, loss of appetite.

-Hepatobiliary disorders: hepatic impairment, increased liver enzymes usually without jaundice, hepatonecrosis (at high doses).
+Hepatobiliary disorders: impaired liver, increased liver enzymes’ activity usually without jaundice, hepatonecrosis (at high doses).

 Endocrine system disorders: hypoglycaemia up to hypoglycaemic coma.

-Blood and lymphatic system disorders: thrombocytopenia, agranulocytosis, bruises or bleedings, anemia, including hemolytic, sulfohemoglobinemia and methemoglobinemia (cyanosis, shortness of breath, heart pain).
+Blood and lymphatic system disorders: thrombocytopenia, agranulocytosis, bruises or bleedings, anaemia, including haemolytic anaemia, sulfohemoglobinemia and methemoglobinemia (cyanosis, shortness of breath, heart pain).

-Renal and urinary disorders: nephrotoxicity, interstitial nephritis, papillary necrosis, impaired urinary elimination, difficult urination, dysuria, urinary retention.
+Renal and urinary disorders: nephrotoxicity, interstitial nephritis, papillary necrosis, impaired urination, dysuria, urinary retention.

-Cardiovascular disorders: hypertension, tachycardia or reflex bradycardia, arrhythmia, shortness of breath, heart pain.
+Cardiovascular disorders: arterial hypertension, tachycardia or reflex bradycardia, arrhythmia, shortness of breath, heart pain.

-4 tablets in a strip; 1 strip in an envelope; 50 envelopes in a carton.
+4 tablets in a strip; 1 strip in an envelope; 50 envelopes in a cardboard box.